 In summary, just as any creditor can try to attack the creation of an asset protection plan, any debtor has the right to establish one.
 The creditor may suggest that certain transfers of your assets to other people or entities or investing money in exempt asset vehicles (such as annuities) constitute a fraudulent transfer or fraudulent conversion.
 They can claim that you made the conveyances with the intent, or effect, to hinder, avoid, or delay creditor collection.
 Someone can challenge just about any asset protection conveyance as “fraudulent” for a time period between six months to four years dependent on state specific statutes.
+The time limit is called statute of limitations on fraudulent conveyance.
 This is the case even if the challenging creditor had no claim when you activated your asset protection planning.

 In order to prevent the discharge of a particular debt because of a debtor’s misrepresentation, a creditor must prove the following: That the debtor made a false representation with the purpose and intention of deceiving the creditor; the creditor relied on such representation; his reliance was reasonably founded; and the creditor sustained a loss as a result of the representation.
 See, In re Lange, 40 B.R.
 554 (D.C.Ohio 1984); In re McGrath, 7 B.R.
 496 (D.C.N.Y.1980); In re Hunt, 30 B.R.
 425 (M.D.Tenn.1983).